wordpress-mobile/WordPress-iOS/docs/voiceover-guidelines.md

 Here are some guidelines for using [accessibility traits](https://developer.apple.com/documentation/uikit/accessibility/uiaccessibility/accessibility_traits).

 - Use [`.link`](https://developer.apple.com/documentation/uikit/uiaccessibility/uiaccessibilitytraits/1620178-link) instead of `.button` if a button will show the Safari app.
 A transition to a separate app may not be immediately obvious to a VoiceOver user.
-VoiceOver speaking `”link”` instead of `”button”` helps with this.
+VoiceOver speaking `“link”` instead of `“button”` helps with this.
 - Take advantage of opportunities to use [`.header`](https://developer.apple.com/documentation/uikit/uiaccessibility/uiaccessibilitytraits/1620170-header).
 Using the [rotor](https://support.apple.com/en-ca/guide/iphone/iph3e2e3a6d/13.0/ios/13.0), VoiceOver users can opt to _navigate by headers_.
 The presence of the `.header` trait helps the user understand the structure of the screen.

 #### <a name="hints"></a>Hints